Hasselblad Foundation: Erna and Victor Hasselblad Photography Center

-In accord with its origin in the manufacture of innovative cameras, the Foundation also conducts its own research into photography at its Hasselblad Center, which opened in 1989, with Rune Hassner as the organisation's first head 1988-94, and it continues to exhibit Swedish and International photography.
-On Hassner's initiative the Center commenced a collection with a concentration on the work of Nordic photographers, among them Sune Jonsson, Christer Strömholm, Adriana Lestido, Pal-Nils Nilsson.
+In accord with its origin in the manufacture of innovative cameras, the Foundation also conducts its own research into photography at its Hasselblad Center, which opened in 1989, with Rune Hassner as the organisation's first head 1988–94, and it continues to exhibit Swedish and International photography.
+On Hassner's initiative the Center commenced a collection with a concentration on the work of Nordic photographers, among them Sune Jonsson, Christer Strömholm, Adriana Lestido, Pål-Nils Nilsson.

 The Center's purpose is to promote education in photography through research projects, seminars and lectures, and its library and archives for students and researchers.
-The Hasselblad Foundation’s research library opened in 1999, initiated with Hassner's own extensive library wihch he donated in 1998.
+The Hasselblad Foundation's research library opened in 1999, initiated with Hassner's own extensive library which he donated in 1998.

 Among these actives American ornithologist-photographer Don Walte in 1988 was granted $21.000 Foundation to photograph birds with a video camera sharing a viewfinder with the Hasselblad camera, opening a new career as a film maker.

 Hasselblad Foundation International Award in Photography

-The Foundation also presents an annual international award in photography to “a photographer recognised for major achievements”, exhibiting their work at the Center and publishing monographs on each.
+The Foundation also presents an annual international award in photography to "a photographer recognised for major achievements", exhibiting their work at the Center and publishing monographs on each.

-The first prize, 100,000 Swedish Kronor and a gold medal, was awarded in November 1980 to Lennart Nilsson for his imagery of medicine and nature.
-Other winners included Ernst Haas, Edouard Boubat, Manuel Alvarez Bravo, Robert Häusser, Henri Cartier-Bresson, Hiroshi Hamaya, William Klein, Sebastiao Salgado, Susan Meiselas, and Boris Mikhailov.
+The first prize, 100,000 Swedish kronor and a gold medal, was awarded in November 1980 to Lennart Nilsson for his imagery of medicine and nature.
+Other winners included Ernst Haas, Édouard Boubat, Manuel Álvarez Bravo, Robert Häusser, Henri Cartier-Bresson, Hiroshi Hamaya, William Klein, Sebastião Salgado, Susan Meiselas, and Boris Mikhailov.